dsjoerg/ggpyjobs/README.md

 Working on sc2reader
 ========================

-Development work on sc2reader requires a manual uninstall of the sc2reader version installed by the requirements file followed by an installation from a local copy of the ggtracker/sc2reader repo.
+If you want ggpyjobs to use a customized version of sc2reader:

 > $ pip uninstall sc2reader
 > $ cd path/to/ggtracker/sc2reader
 > $ python setup.py develop

-When installed in develop mode sc2reader will automatically reflect changes to the code base it was installed from.
+When installed in this 'develop mode', sc2reader will automatically reflect changes to the code base it was installed from.
 Please note that a worker running as a daemon will *not* automatically reflect changes to the code made since the process began running.
 The worker must be shut down and restarted to pick up the code changes.